 Hot cross bun season is well and truly here, and we couldn’t be more ecstatic.
 As the cooler weather sets in, nothing brings us more joy than biting into a warm, toasted bun smothered to the max with butter.
 Whether you prefer juicy fruit, decadent chocolate, or something even more exotic, there's a bunned beauty for you to enjoy,

 We threw it over to you this year to see who was serving up the tastiest in town—here’s who you reckon are slinging the best hot cross buns in Perth.

 Serving up some monster sized hot cross buns, it’s really no surprise that you just can't get enough of Mary Street Bakery’s fresh, fluffy buns.
 They don’t hold back when it comes to the spices either, packing these babies with cinnamon, nutmeg and oodles of dried fruit.
 If you're up for something different, try their new choc-orange hot cross buns that are sure to make your mouth water.
 Trust us, you don’t want to miss out on these sweet pillows of goodness this year.

 North Street Store (Or Big Loaf Factory)

-If you've tasted any of the bread or the cinnamon buns coming out of the oven at North Street Store, you'll know these guys deliver on all front and their hot cross buns are no exception.
+If you've tasted any of the bread or the cinnamon buns coming out of the oven at North Street Store, you'll know these guys deliver on all fronts—and their hot cross buns are no exception.
 With tea-soaked fruit and a special spice mix and a vanilla syrup glaze, you won't be able to stop at one of these buns.
 Pick them up at all their outlets: the OG North Street Store in Cottesloe, People’s Cafeteria in Northbridge, Little Loaf Factory in South Fremantle and directly from Big Loaf Factory Bakery in O’Conner.
 If you can’t make it to NSS, don’t stress—we’ll hook you up with their original hot cross bun recipe for you to bake at home.